 Should I worry about reading food labels?

 Reading labels on food products is a good habit to adopt.
 This practice will help you identify health claims and the true nutritional value of food items.
 Compare this information when selecting foods while grocery shopping.
 Nutrition fact sheets are usually found above fresh produce in grocery stores and some stores have their own website which lists all products and nutritional information.
 You can also check out the nutritional information of your teen’s favorite fast food online.
 Simply use the internet to locate the restaurant and click on “nutritional information.”
 When shopping, use food labels to help you select calorie rich items.
 Look at protein, calcium, iron, dietary fat, and other nutrition information when making choices.
 Be sure to look at portion information as well.
+Generally, foods that supply the highest amount of calories and nutrients for the smallest portion size will help your teen gain weight the most.

 Should my teen meet with any specialists?